dgerabagi/aiascent-dev/src/Artifacts/A0-Master-Artifact-List.md

 ### A46.
 Whisper Transcription Setup Guide
 - **Description:** A technical guide detailing a simple, Docker-based setup for using a high-performance Whisper API to transcribe audio recordings, with specific commands for PowerShell.
 - **Tags:** guide, setup, whisper, transcription, docker, audio processing, api, wsl, gpu, powershell, curl

-### A47.
-David Gerabagi Resume (DCE Update)
-- **Description:** An updated version of the curator's resume, reframing the primary project experience around the development of the Data Curation Environment (DCE) and aiascent.dev.
-- **Tags:** resume, branding, professional profile, dce